-From the text of the FCBA, we know that a consumer must initiate a chargeback within 60 days of the problematic charge.
+From the text of the FCBA, we know that a consumer must initiate a chargeback within 60 days of the problematic charge appearing on a statement.
 But that figure is not set in stone.
 A credit card company can always protect its customer regardless of the date of the charge in question.
 And in a circumstance such as this one, where the charge did not become problematic until the company canceled the trip almost a year later, Discover should still be able to help its customer.

-In October 2017, when Airberlin suddenly ceased operations, our advocacy team received a plethora of pleas for help (See: Airberlin is out of business.
-How do I get a refund?).
+In October 2017, when Airberlin suddenly ceased operations, our advocacy team received a plethora of pleas for help.
 Those consumers had purchased airline tickets that were suddenly worthless.
 And under bankruptcy protection, Airberlin would not be issuing any refunds.

 Asking the Federal Trade Commission about bankrupt merchants

 To find out how to best help the legion of would-be passengers who were inundating our helpline, I contacted the Federal Trade Commission for guidance.
 Soon I had the answer.